-Rose has several offerings with eTap, starting with this, one of the cheapest bikes we know of with wireless shifting.
-Rose claims a very impressive 6.3kg weight, without pedals.
+Rose has several offerings with eTap, most of them with disc brakes; this seems to be the only bike in the range with eTap and SRAM's excellent Red rim brakes.
+Rose claims a very impressive 6.1kg weight, without pedals.

 The neat thing about buying a Rose is that you can customise the specification of the bike using its easy online configurator, so you could change the wheels, handlebar, tyres etc.

 Will your next bike be one of these?